 When a vendor invoice reaches the AP queue, it requires a classification decision: is this expense a reimbursable client cost that the firm will recover through billing, or is it firm overhead that the practice absorbs as a cost of doing business?

 Reimbursable client costs, often called advanced costs or disbursements, are vendor charges incurred on behalf of a specific client matter.
-The firm pays the vendor upfront and expects to recover the amount when it bills the client.
-Firm overhead, by contrast, covers the operational expenses required to keep the practice running regardless of any particular matter.
+Firm overhead covers expenses required to keep the practice running regardless of any matter.
+Misclassifying the first group as the second quietly turns recoverable client costs into firm expenses.

 Common reimbursable client costs: